All Products

 Note

-Some nodes, such as offline synchronization nodes, have a built-in ${bizdate} parameter.
+Some nodes, such as batch synchronization nodes, have a default ${bizdate} parameter.
 This parameter is automatically assigned the value $bizdate.
-You can replace the bizdate parameter name in the code with a custom one.
-The ${bizdate} parameter itself has no special meaning and is the same as any other custom parameter.
+You can replace the bizdate parameter with a custom name in your code.
+The ${bizdate} name itself has no special meaning and is treated the same as any other custom parameter.

 image